aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ```

 ## **Setting the Position Axis in a Category or Value Axis**
-Aspose.Slides for Java allows you to set the position axis in a category or value axis.
+title: Aspose.Slides for Android via Java allows you to set the position axis in a category or value axis.
 This Java code shows how to perform the task:

 ```java
 Presentation pres = new Presentation();